bslgroup/binding_affinity_US/README.md

 err.sh - uses npwham to generate error estimates via bootstrapping

-pmf.sh - builds the 1D-PMF in terms of the distance between the binding pocket and heparin
+pmf.sh - builds the 1D-PMF in terms of the ligand-protein distance

 distvector.sh - builds the 3D-PMF in terms of the distance vector